Conflict Resolution Youth Summit

 *Several need-based scholarships are available!
 Applications for scholarships will be available after you've been accepted to the program.

-Transportation to and from the summit and lodging are not provided.
+This is a day camp.
+Transportation to and from the summit, lodging, and meals are not provided.”

 - Rising high school 10th, 11th, and 12th grade students